-Correlations have been observed for many of the direct pathways illustrated in Figure 2, as well as more broadly across different boxes.
-Big-seeded species indeed have higher per-seed provisioning costs both to attract the animal dispersers and to protect their seeds during dispersal (Lord & Westoby 2006, 2012).
-This is in agreement with a strong correlation between seed size and biotic dispersal agents both in the fossil record (Moles et al. 2005; Eriksson 2008) and modern floras (Hughes et al. 1994).
-Worldwide, there in an observed decrease in seed set with increasing seed size (Moles & Westoby 2006).

-Intra-specific variation in accessory costs

-In addition to the species-level shifts in total accessory costs and investment in specific accessory tissues, individuals of a single species may shift their investment patterns as they grow and age.
-If accessory costs shift with reproductive effort (RE), plant size or plant age, individuals will be selected to shift their timing of reproduction to minimize accessory costs, thereby increasing propagule production for a given energy investment.
+In addition to the species-level shifts in total accessory costs and investment in specific accessory tissues, individuals within a species may shift their investment patterns as they grow and age.
+If accessory costs shift with reproductive effort (RE), plant size or plant age, then individuals should be selected to shift their timing of reproduction to minimize accessory costs and to increase propagule production from a given energy investment.
 Kelly (1994) lists as one potential explanation for masting the reduction in accessory costs, indicating that if accessory costs were lower in individuals of a species with higher RE, plants would be selected to have fewer, larger reproductive episodes.
 We do know that RE increases with plant size (or age) (Obeso 2002; Weiner et al. 2009; Wenk & Falster 2015), but not how the balance between seed versus accessory costs shifts.
-Plant growth models need not only good estimates of plant seed investment, but also of how the energy going to accessory tissues shifts across a plant’s lifetime (Falster et al. 2011).

-Hypotheses

-A detailed look at where reproductive investment is spent and how it shifts through ontogeny and across is therefore warranted.
+A detailed look at where investment in reproductive tissues within and among species is therefore warranted.
+In this study, we ask the following questions:

-In summary, we ask:

-Across species, how do total per seed accessory costs and the various accessory costs components scale against seed size and do they correlate with seed set?
+How much do species invest in different reproductive tissues and does this differ among species?

+Does total reproductive investment scale isometrically with seed size, as has been previously suggested?

+Across species, does investment in XXX increase with seed size, and decrease with XXX, as hypothesised?

-Within a species, do total accessory costs or certain accessory cost components shift with plant size, age, or reproductive investment?
+Within a species, do total accessory costs or particular accessory cost components shift with plant size, age, or reproductive investment?

-What measures of reproductive investment, total seed weight, total fruit weight, or total pre-pollination investment, are best correlated with total reproductive costs?

-To investigate how total accessory costs and accessory cost components shift across species and with plant age and size, we completed a comprehensive study of accessory costs in a coastal heath community.
-We selected individuals from fourteen species with seed size spanning four orders of magnitude (0.02 to 200 mg) as well as diverse longevity and maximum height, representing variation in three important life history traits.
-We selected individuals of disparate age (across a fire-created chrono-sequence, with plant ages spanning 3 months to 30 years) and assessed total reproductive investment every 3 weeks for a year, to determine total investment in both tissues that developed into mature seeds and those that were aborted during the developmental trajectory.
-The current dataset is, to our knowledge, the most complete dataset that simultaneously measured plant size, vegetative investment, reproductive investment, seed investment, seed count, and seed mass across multiple species at different size and ages in a native community.
-This detailed accounting allows us to ask both how well total reproductive investment is correlated with seed investment versus different accessory tissues.
-The data also allow us to look at how accessory costs shift across and within species.
+The dataset we use to address these questions is, to our knowledge, the most complete dataset that simultaneously measured plant size, vegetative investment, reproductive investment, seed investment, seed count, and seed mass across multiple species at different size and ages in a native community.
+In a recurrent-fire coastal heath community, we studied fourteen species differing in seed size, lifespan, and maximum height.
+Individuals were sampled at different ages across a fire-created chronosequence, from 3 months to 30 years.
+We assessed total reproductive investment every 3 weeks for a year, to determine total investment both in tissues that developed into mature seeds and in tissues that were aborted during the developmental trajectory.
+This detailed accounting allows us to investigate correlates of reproductive investment across and within species.

+Finally, given the complexity of measuring all the components of reproductive investment, we assess how well different surrogate measures potentially predict total reproductive investment?
+For this purpose we consider total seed weight, total fruit weight, and total pre-pollination investment.
 Methods

 Study system